adaltas/node-nikita-docs/src/md/usages/logging_debugging.md

 .ssh.open{header: 'SSH Open', host: node.ip}
 ```

-It will print short messages to the standart output (stdin) and detailed information inside the "./log" folder which will be created in case it does not yet exist.
+It will print short messages to the standart output (`stdout`) and detailed information inside the "./log" folder which will be created in case it does not yet exist.

 ## Deep dive into logging